Junjue-Wang/LoveDA/README.md

 </div>

 ## News
-- 2026/01/08, We extended the scope of LoveDA China to a global scale at [<b>EarthVL</b>](https://github.com/Junjue-Wang/EarthVL) dataset.
+- 2026/01/08, We extended the scope of LoveDA from China to a global scale at [<b>EarthVL</b>](https://github.com/Junjue-Wang/EarthVL) dataset.

 - 2024/05/12, The new version of LoveDA dataset has been released at [<b>EarthVQA</b>](https://github.com/Junjue-Wang/EarthVQA) dataset.